williamiommi/sanity-plugin-icon-manager/README.md

 })
 ```

-The plugin will provide one new object type called: `iconify`.
+The plugin introduces one new object type called: `iconify`.
 You can define a new field with this type inside your documents.

 ```ts
 import {defineField, defineType} from 'sanity'